compsigh/deploy/DEPLOY24.md

   - [x] LS 210
   - [x] LS 303
   - [x] LS 307
-- [ ] Reach out to EMS requesting chairs for presentation day and A/V for both
+- [x] Reach out to EMGS requesting chairs for presentation day and A/V for both

 ## Judges